kojoidrissa/djangoconUS-2015/D&D_djangoconUS-2015.md

 *  I had to find a way to include "[Castle Anthrax: Dungeon Generation Techniques](http://pyvideo.org/video/2582/castle-anthrax-dungeon-generation-techniques)"
 *  1337 codez!! ((learn a new paradigm; Functional programming?)???)

-#How to become a Python Luminary
+#How to become a Django Luminary
 +  Like Clerics or "Leader" roles?
 Mostly speaking TO the community
 -  Code
 -  Present locally